 Call today to schedule a Moderna booster.
 We are providing Moderna booster shots on Thursday's only at this time.
 Please call your pharmacy if you would like to schedule a booster sooner or on any other day.
 We greatly appreciate your patience.

 Please check in 15 minutes prior to your appointment at the front desk.

 We continue to ask that our patients wear a mask at all times.

-Thank you for your patience during this complicated time.
+Thank you for your patience during these trying and complicated times.